Financial-Times/n-tracking/README.md

 ### Client-side integration

-This is primarily used to configure [o-tracking] but the client-side integration also provides a utility to trigger custom events.
+On the client-side this package can be used to configure [o-tracking], setup click tracking, and send a page view event.

 ```js
 import * as tracking from '@financial-times/n-tracking';